What is Mushroom Drug?

-Following the Controlled Substances Act of 1970, any drug with the potential for abuse is categorized based on criteria that take into account whether the drug has accepted medical use, its safety, and the potential for abuse.
-Although preliminary research studies suggest that psilocybin may be effective for smoking cessation and for disorders such as cancer-specific depression and anxiety, it must clear phase III clinical trials before the Food and Drug Administration can be petitioned to reclassify it.
+Following the Controlled Substances Act of 1970, any drug with the potential for abuse is categorized based on criteria that consider whether the drug has accepted medical use, its safety, and the potential for abuse.
+Although preliminary research studies suggest that psilocybin may be effective for smoking cessation and disorders such as cancer-specific depression and anxiety, it must clear phase III clinical trials before the Food and Drug Administration can be petitioned to reclassify it.

 Although psilocybin, the substance that causes hallucinations in mushrooms drug, is relatively less harmful than other drugs and not prone to compulsive abuse, the researchers don’t recommend releasing psilocybin into patients’ hands even with a prescription.
-They believe that the conditions should be tightly controlled and that when taken for a clinical reason, it should be administered in a health care setting monitored by a person trained for that situation.
+They believe that the conditions should be tightly controlled and that when taken for a clinical reason, it should be administered in a health care setting and monitored by a person trained for that situation.

 What Are Mushroom Drug Slang?

-There are over 200 species of mushroom that contain psychedelic chemicals including 180 that specifically have psilocybin or psilocin—each one has its own unique Latin name.
-Mycologists (a scientist who works on studying different types of fungi ) use Latin to name different mushrooms and categorize them.
+There are over 200 species of mushroom that contain psychedelic chemicals, including 180 that specifically have psilocybin or psilocin—each one has its own unique Latin name.
+Mycologists (a scientist studying different types of fungi ) use Latin to name and categorize different mushrooms.
 For example, the scientific name for the most common mushrooms drug is Psilocybe cubensis.
 This particular mushroom belongs to the genus Psilocybe, the genus which includes the greatest amount of psychedelic mushrooms.
-The term “cubensis” indicates the exact species; there are at least 245 distinct species in the psilocybe genus, and not all of them contain the psychedelic compound, psilocybin.
+The term “cubensis” indicates the exact species; at least 245 distinct species are in the psilocybe genus, and not all contain the psychedelic compound psilocybin.

-Yet, no matter the species, all psychedelic mushrooms are lumped together under the umbrella of “Magic Mushrooms” in Western popular culture.
-But, what are shrooms slang other than magic shrooms?
+Yet, no matter the species, all psychedelic mushrooms are lumped together under the “Magic Mushrooms” umbrella in Western popular culture.
+But what are shrooms slang other than magic shrooms?
 Certainly, this is not the only slang term for these psychedelic fungi.

 - Pizza toppings